Nurses across the nation visit Nurse.com for the wealth of information we provide that supports their career and education goals.

 “The general consensus is that Nurse.com is a trusted source for education, and if a client attaches their name to an EEO, it gives them more credibility,” Pruitt said.

-To minimize bias, we work with an extensive team of healthcare experts across multiple disciplines, said Maria Morales, MSN, RN, CPAN, executive director of healthcare programs for OnCourse Learning.
+To minimize bias, we work with an extensive team of healthcare experts across multiple disciplines, said Maria Morales, MSN, RN, CPAN, director of clinical education at OnCourse Learning Healthcare, a part of Relias.

 “We have regular planning meetings with multiple professions,” Morales said.